-On December 20, 2022, the Company entered into a Securities Purchase Agreement with certain purchasers, pursuant to which the Company agreed to sell an aggregate of 215,000 shares of common stock, pre-funded warrants to purchase up to an aggregate of 1,499,286 shares of common stock ("December 2022 Pre-Funded Warrants"), and common stock warrants to purchase up to an aggregate of 2,571,429 shares of common stock (the "December 2022 Common Warrants"), at a combined purchase price of \$3.50 per share and warrant (the "December 2022 Offering").
+On December 20, 2022, we entered into a securities purchase agreement with the Selling Stockholder (the December 2022 SPA"), pursuant to we agreed to sell an aggregate of 215,000 shares of common stock, pre-funded warrants to purchase up to an aggregate of 1,499,286 shares of common stock, and common stock warrants to purchase up to an aggregate of 2,571,429 shares of common stock (the "December 2022 Common Warrants"), at a combined purchase price of \$3.50 per share and warrant (the "December 2022 Offering").
 Aggregate gross proceeds from the December 2022 Offering were \$5,999,851.
-Net proceeds to the Company from the offering, after deducting the placement agent fees and other estimated offering expenses payable by the Company, were approximately \$5.5 million.
+Net proceeds to us from the offering, after deducting the placement agent fees and other estimated offering expenses payable by us, were approximately \$5.5 million.
 The placement agent fees and offering expenses of approximately \$500,000 were accounted for as a reduction of additional paid in capital.
 The December 2022 Offering closed on December 22, 2022.